Loans to Ireland Act 2010

 The Loans to Ireland Act 2010 (c.
-41) is an Act of Parliament of the United Kingdom.
-The Act allows HM Treasury to loan up to £3,250 million (£3.25 billion; €3,835 million/€3.84 billion) to Ireland, as part of an €85 billion European Union bailout package.
+41) is an act of Parliament of the Parliament of the United Kingdom.
+The act allows HM Treasury to loan up to £3,250 million (£3.25 billion; €3,835 million/€3.84 billion) to Ireland, as part of an €85 billion European Union bailout package.
 The final disbursement of the loan was made on 26 September 2013.
 The final repayment of the loan by Ireland was made, on schedule, on 26 March 2021.

 Parliamentary passage

-The Bill was introduced on 9 December 2010 and passed through all stages in the House of Commons on 15 December.
+The bill was introduced on 9 December 2010 and passed through all stages in the House of Commons on 15 December.
 This is unusual, and only ever occurs with short, emergency legislation.
 As a money bill, it then passed through the House of Lords without detailed consideration in Committee, and passed through the second and third readings on 21 December.

 Provisions

-The Act allows the Treasury, between 9 December 2010 and 8 December 2015, to make loans to Ireland up to a total of £3.25 billion.
+The act allows HM Treasury, between 9 December 2010 and 8 December 2015, to make loans to Ireland up to a total of £3.25 billion.
 It also allows for this limit to be increased by statutory instrument, which would require the approval of the House of Commons (though not if it is raised simply to take into account any exchange rate fluctuations between the pound and the euro that might occur between 9 December 2010 and 20 January 2011).

-The Act also requires the Treasury to publish a report about the loans as soon as is practicable after 30 March 2011 (and every sixth months thereafter).
+The act also requires the Treasury to publish a report about the loans as soon as is practicable after 30 March 2011 (and every sixth months thereafter).
 The report must include details of: